deirdresm/SummonerTasks/README.md

 ## Where We Are

 0. I decided to refactor.
-It's better, but it's not done, and there are still 8 compile errors as I write this.
+It's better, but it's not done, and there are still ~~8~~ 2 compile errors as I write this.
 I hadn't made everything conform to protocols, and…then I changed the protocol midstream.
-So, down from 88 errors to 8, but I need sleep.
+Now down to the last couple of fixes for that.

 1. Welp, importing the bestiary data, aka the half-million (!) line JSON file that describes the world.
 It's not done, but the most-important-to-me parts are, at least for now.

 2. Currently working on: importing the player data file, which are the instances of the things described in the bestiary file, which is only ~190k lines.
+Yes, my player file grew 30k (!) lines seemingly overnight.